temporalio/sdk-python/README.md

 * Since we are just getting the handle and waiting on the result, we could have called `client.execute_workflow` which does the same thing
 * Clients can have many more options not shown here (e.g. data converters and interceptors)
+* A string can be used instead of the method reference to call a workflow by name (e.g. if defined in another language)

 #### Data Conversion

 Data converters are used to convert raw Temporal payloads to/from actual Python types.
 A custom data converter of type `temporalio.converter.DataConverter` can be set via the `data_converter` client parameter.
+Data converters are a combination of payload converters and payload codecs.
+The former converts Python values to/from serialized bytes, and the latter converts bytes to bytes (e.g. for compression or encryption).

 The default data converter supports converting multiple types including: